SwissDataScienceCenter/renku-jena/README.md

-This project builds [Fuseki with UI](https://jena.apache.org/documentation/fuseki2/) Docker image and a helm chart for it.
+This project builds Docker image and a helm chart for chosen version of [Fuseki with UI](https://jena.apache.org/documentation/fuseki2/).

 ## Building docker image